Illar, Tulkarm: History

 Pottery remains from the Iron Age II, Hellenistic, early and late Roman, Byzantine, early Islamic period and the Middle Ages have been found here.

 The ancient settlement's cemetery was in use from the Iron Age on into the Byzantine period; an Iron Age II burial cave was discovered there, displaying two rock-cut rooms that were likely used by an extended family from the 10th to 8th century BCE.

 An ancient inscription written in the Hebrew alphabet was also found in 'Illar.
 The inscription states ‘Tomb of Menashe ben Yannai’.
 Scholars believe it marked the site of a Jewish or Samaritan tomb dating from the late Second Temple period, possibly to the time of Herod.

 In 1200, during the Crusader era, it was known as Allar.
 In 1265, it was mentioned among the estates which Sultan Baibars granted his amirs after he had expelled the Crusaders.
 The whole of Illar was given to his emir Saif al-Din Qushtimur al-'Ajami.

 Ottoman era

 Illar, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596 it was a part of the nahiya ("subdistrict") of Jabal Sami, part of the Sanjak of Nablus.
 The village had a population of 41 households, all Muslim.
-The villagers paid a fixed tax-rate of 33,3% on agricultural products, such as wheat, barley, summer crops, olive trees, beehives and/or goats, in addition to jizya and miscellaneous; a total of 5,074 akçe.
+The villagers paid a fixed tax-rate of 33,3% on agricultural products, such as wheat, barley, summer crops, olive trees, beehives and/or goats, in addition to polltax and miscellaneous; a total of 5,074 akçe.
 All of the revenue went to a Waqf.

+In the 16th century, the neighboring village of Beit Sama was listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Attil and 'Illar.